WHP (AM): iHeart ownership

 In August 1998, the Dame Media stations, including WHP and WRVV, were sold to Clear Channel Communications, the forerunner to iHeartMedia.
 In 2007, Clear Channel sold WHP-TV and its other television properties to concentrate on radio.
-WHP-TV is currently owned by the Sinclair Broadcasting Group, even though it continues to share its call letters with WHP Radio.
+WHP-TV is currently owned by the Sinclair Broadcast Group, even though it continues to share its call letters with WHP radio.

 WHP once broadcast using HD Radio technology.
-But its digital signal was reported off the air as of July 2017.
+Its digital signal was reported off the air as of July 2017.
+It remains on an FM HD radio subchannel of WRVV.